Shell script to be converted to CWL

 This shell script invokes the executables:

-• gdal_translate to extract the area of interest of each of the red, green, blue assets on the one hand and on the other for the panchromatic band (B06)
+curlandyqto get and parse the STAC Item to resolve the red (B04), green (B03) and blue (B02) assetsgdal_translateto extract the area of interest of each of the red, green, blue assets on the one hand and on the other for the panchromatic band (B06)otbcli_ConcatenateImagesto create a multi-band GeoTIFF file with the red, green, blue cropped bandsotbcli_BundleToPerfectSensorto apply the pan-sharpening technique and generate the higher resolution RGB composite

 #!/bin/bash